 In order to understand what’s happening to your baby during this stage, let’s talk about a few things about sleep in general first.
 Then we’ll get into why this sleep regression can wreak havoc on your sleep and what to do about it.

-This stage is deep and regenerative.
-It is also known as slow-wave sleep.
+This stage is deep and regenerative, it is also known as slow-wave sleep.
 This is where the body starts repairing and rejuvenating the immune system, muscle tissue, energy stores, and sparks growth and development.

 Once we’ve gone through all of the stages, we either wake up or come close to waking up.
 Then we start all over again until the alarm goes off.